tutao/tutanota/doc/BUILDING.md

 ### Build:

-1. Build packages: `npm -ws run build` (might need to do it multiple times)
+1. Build packages: `npm run build-packages`
 2. Run `node dist --custom-desktop-release`.

 The client for your platform will be in `build/desktop/`.
 Note that you can add `--unpacked` to the build command to